 News: Summer Research Fellows Poster Session

-Summer Research Fellows Poster Session Twelve Scholl College students presented their research at the Rosalind Franklin University Summer Poster Session on Wednesday Oct 5th, 2011.
+Summer Research Fellows Poster Session Twelve Scholl College students presented their research at the Rosalind Franklin University Summer Poster Session on Wednesday Oct 16th, 2013.
 The Scholl students had all completed an eight week summer research fellowship program and eleven of the students were funded by CLEAR’s NIH research training grant.
 Posters were judged on the basis of three general criteria: originality & creativity; appearance & presentation, and science & scholarship.
 Names of the student winners with their presentation titles and mentors are listed below.
-First place winners will represent Scholl College at the Midwest Student Biomedical Research Forum in Omaha, NE in February, 2012.
+First place winner and runner up will represent Scholl College at the Midwest Student Biomedical Research Forum in Omaha, NE in March, 2014.

 CONGRATULATIONS to ALL!

 Last Edited 2/1114 at 8:52 AM Karen Butterworth - Van Treeck